birchleaves/birchleaves.github.io/README.md

 This is a dictionary for coding languages.

-The name format shall be:
+The name format shall be: NameOfPage.html
-name-of-file;username